TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

   Number of Node Overlaps             = 0
 ```

-**6. Please replace place_route.tcl with the the following version to get verbose output from Vivado:**
+**6. Please replace place_route.tcl with the the following version to get verbose output from Vivado:**  (posted on 06/02/2023)
 ```
 ############################## AMD Copyright (c) 2023 ##############################